Before you go any further in your quest to grow hops, take a moment to really explore if farming is the right commitment for you and your lifestyle.

 Also, check out this post: https://47hops.com/hop-farming-6-things-consider-starting-hop-farm-today/

-Think we’re being overdramatic?
-We aren’t, we’re being honest.
-So after you honestly answer the questions above, and decide the farming is the right move for you and your life, then we recommend you start putting together a business plan, reviewing the links below, and taking a hard look at the enterprise budgets that Cooperative Extension developed.
+So after you honestly answer the questions above, and decide that farming is the right move for you and your life, then here are some links to help you get started.

 Michigan State- Getting Started- http://msue.anr.msu.edu/topic/hops/getting_started